 The sophistication of new medications and the aging baby boomer population provide a strong outlook for the pharmacy industry.
 In fact, according to the Bureau of Labor Statistics, employment of pharmacy technicians is expected to increase by 32% though 2016—providing a steady and fruitful career path for many.

-Degree Paths for a Pharmacy Technician
+Education for a Pharmacy Technician

-Courses in the Pharmacy Tech Degree Program
+Courses in the Pharmacy Tech Certificate Program

 - Introduction to Pharmacy; where you will learn about career opportunities available as a pharmacy technician.